Writing Prompt: Use Junk Drawers to Discover Your Characters

 I’m sure you’ve seen Sherlockian police procedurals where the detective finds some mundane thing lying in a drawer that ultimately ends up being a vital clue to the mystery.

 I bet in your own drawers you’ve got random detritus from your life.
 Concert ticket stubs.
-Cords from the Blackberry you owned when Blackberries were cool.
+Cords from the Blackberry you owned when Blackberries were cool (note for the youth: a Blackberry was an early version of the smartphone).
 Notes to yourself or from friends.
 An old dog collar from a pet who passed away.

 Junk drawers collect mostly forgotten things from our lives.
-Those things we don’t want to part with, but there’s not really another place to put them.
-Or things we could stand to part with, but threw in a drawer in a frenzy to clean up before the in-laws show up!
+They hold things we don’t want to part with, but there’s not really another place to put them.
+Or maybe they hold things we could stand to part with, but we threw them in a drawer in a frenzy to clean up before the in-laws showed up!

-Junk drawers are kind of like time capsules for our lives.
-And they can be for your character as well.
+Junk drawers are kind of like time capsules for our lives, and they can illuminate things for your character as well.

 Writing Prompt: Go through your character’s drawers